April 19, 2024

 • Pre-Action Protocol for Housing Disrepair Claims.
 This protocol applies to claims for housing disrepair, where tenants seek to hold landlords accountable for repairs and maintenance issues in rented properties.
 It outlines procedures for notifying landlords of disrepair, conducting inspections, and attempting to resolve disputes through negotiation or mediation.

 • Pre-Action Protocol for Debt Claims.
-This protocol applies to claims for unpaid debts, such as loans, credit card debts, or unpaid invoices.
+This protocol applies to claims for unpaid debts of individuals, such as loans, credit card debts, or unpaid invoices.
 It encourages creditors to provide clear and comprehensive information to debtors regarding the debt owed and attempts to resolve disputes through negotiation or alternative dispute resolution methods.

 • Pre-Action Protocol for Professional Negligence.
 This protocol applies to claims alleging professional negligence, such as claims against solicitors, accountants, or other professionals.
 It sets out procedures for exchanging information, considering the merits of the claim, and attempting to resolve disputes through negotiation or mediation before court proceedings are initiated.